DJShankyShoe/scythe/README.md

 ## Integration

 When you want the user fingerprints to be collected & logged, include the following code `require "../fingerprint.php";`.
-This can be placed on the home page, or when the user has performed a **successful**/**failed** login.
+This can be placed on the home page, or when the user has performed a **successful**/**failed** login. **Do make sure that the current path is writable by web-service**

 The fingerprint will be logged at `/var/log/fingerprint/log.txt` path.
 So create one if doesn't exist.
 Make sure it is given appropriate permissions for web-service to write into the log file